Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Her shoulders somehow sagged even more as she listened.

 "They have? ...Did they say why?
 Oh.
-Well...No.
-No, that’s...Obviously they have to...yeah.
+Well...
+No. No, that’s...
+Obviously they have to... yeah.
 Did they say how long…?
 Oh *no*...really?
 And there’s nothing you can do to—?
 No, I’m sure you did.
 Sorry.
 Yes, I’ll tell them.
-You too...Thanks."
+You too...
+Thanks."

 She groaned and put the phone in her pocket when the call ended. *"Tā mā de…"*